detekt/detekt/README.md

 ```

 Every rule and rule set can be attached with an integer value which is the weight of the finding.
-For example: If you have 5 findings of the category _code-smell_, then your failThreshold of 10 is reached as
+For example: If you have 5 findings of the category _complexity_, then your failThreshold of 10 is reached as
 5 x 2 = 10.

 The formula for weights: RuleID > RuleSetID > 1.
 Only integer values are supported.